ShawnHan1993/algorithian/README.md

 # algorithian
-this is a project aimed to virtualize your python program.
+this is a project aiming to virtualize your python program.